oneeve8/kobble-data/content/Tutorial2.md

 Now Lets review some of the icons in Kobble.

-Green Channel,
-White Channel,
-A g
+A green channel is your own content
 A white channel is a channel that was shared by someone else

 Plus symbol (open and closed),
 Long Tap (cut, copy, edit, share)